DohyeongKi/regmdc/README.md

 solving the corresponding constrained LASSO problem.
-For details on the LASSO problem of each estimation method, see, for example, Section 3 of Fang et al. (2021) (for entirely monotonic regression and Hardy—Krause variation denoising) and Section 3 and 6 of Ki et al. (2021) (for MARS via LASSO).
+For details on the LASSO problem of each estimation method, see, for example, Section 3 of Fang et al. (2021) (for entirely monotonic regression and Hardy—Krause variation denoising) and Section 2 of Ki et al. (2024+) (for MARS via LASSO).
 There are some other ongoing research and working papers, and they would be available in the future.

 Given the model obtained from `regmdc()`, `predict_regmdc()` provides predictions at new data points.